TargetCall: Eliminating the Wasted Computation in Basecalling via Pre-Basecalling Filtering: Results

-\heads{\BaseConv{} Configurations Evaluated} To determine the final architecture of \proposal{}, we test \lightcallconfigtestes{} different \BaseConv{} configurations.
+\textbf{\BaseConv{} Configurations Evaluated.} To determine the final architecture of \proposal{}, we test \lightcallconfigtestes{} different \BaseConv{} configurations.
 Table~\ref{tab:baseconv-config} lists the \BaseConv{} configurations evaluated.

-\heads{{Evaluated Datasets}} We sampled $287,767$ reads from prior work~\cite{zook2019open, cadde, wick2019performance} and simulated $35,000$ reads using DeepSimulator~\cite{li2018deepsimulator, li2020deepsimulator} to evaluate \proposal{}.
+\textbf{Evaluated Datasets.} We sampled $287,767$ reads from prior work~\cite{zook2019open, cadde, wick2019performance} and simulated $35,000$ reads using DeepSimulator~\cite{li2018deepsimulator, li2020deepsimulator} to evaluate \proposal{}.
 We use four reference genomes to evaluate \proposal{} on three different genome sequencing applications.
-The details of the exact read datasets and reference genomes used to produce all our results can be found in Section 2 of the Supplementary Materials.
+The details of the exact read datasets and reference genomes used to produce all our results can be found in Supplementary Section~\ref{sec:dataset}.